FIameCaster/prism-code-editor/readme.md

 const editorElement = document.querySelector<PrismEditorElement>("prism-editor")

-// Add an event for when the editor finishes loading editorElement.addEventListener("ready", () => console.log("ready"))
+// Add a listener for when the editor finishes loading editorElement.addEventListener("ready", () => console.log("ready"))

 // The editor can be accessed from the element